JetBrains/teamcity-documentation/topics/perforce-workspace-handling-in-teamcity.md

 ## Perforce Workspace Parameters

 With [agent-side checkout](vcs-checkout-mode.md#agent-checkout), TeamCity provides environment variables describing the Perforce workspace created during the checkout process.
-If several Perforce VCS Roots are used for the checkout, the variables are created for the __first__ VCS root in the list of the build's VCS Roots.
+If several Perforce VCS roots are used for the checkout, the variables are created for the __first__ VCS root in the list of the build's VCS Roots.
 The variables are:
 * `P4USER` — same as `vcsroot.<VCS root ID>.user` [parameter](predefined-build-parameters.md#VCS+Properties)
 * `P4PORT` — same as `vcsroot.<VCS root ID>.port` [parameter](predefined-build-parameters.md#VCS+Properties)